CaseyWeiner/CaseyWeiner/README.md

-### Hi there 👋
+# Casey Weiner

+ - Undergraduate student
-Casey Weiner: Undergraduate student, TA for EN.580.475 Introduction to Biomedical Data Science
+ - TA for EN.580.475 Introduction to Biomedical Data Science

 📫 How to reach me: